 Carry hand sanitizer, as well as treatments for colds, diarrhea, and anything else you might need.

 Heat-related illnesses: Move to a cool area and seek medical attention if you experience profuse sweating, chills, headache, dizziness, and nausea.
 Temperatures at pilgrimage sites consistently exceed 100 degrees Fahrenheit during the summer.
 Stay hydrated, rest, and use protection from the sun.

 There are facilities providing water, public accommodations, and other amenities.
 Due to large crowds, however, travelers should expect long wait times for basic amenities, especially in Mina, Muzdalifa, and Arafat.

 At the Airport: Expect Crowded Airport Terminals

 Between Ritual Sites

 Saudi authorities forbid the taking of photographs (still or video, including those taken with your phone) at the Holy Mosque at Mecca or at the Prophet's Mosque at Medina.
 Any violation of official instructions is likely to lead to the confiscation of your device.
-While a prior ban on cameras and camera phones has been relaxed, exercise good judgment and respect the rules of each site.
+Please exercise good judgment and respect the rules of each site.

 See U.S. Customs and Border Protection (CBP) for guidance on bringing religious articles back to the United States.

 We recommend that travelers returning to the U.S. not bring any food items, including dates, that are not commercially processed and in their sealed, original container.
-Customs authorities at the port of entry to the U.S. are responsible for deciding which items to allow.
+U.S. CBP officers at the port of entry to the U.S. are responsible for deciding which items to allow.